pgdurand/BeeDeeM/docker/README.md

 This document explains how you can setup and use *BeeDeeM* within a Docker container.

+It is worth noting that this BeeDeeM image actually contains both BeeDeeM and [BeeDeeM-Tools](https://gitlab.ifremer.fr/bioinfo/BeeDeeM-Tools).

 ## Requirements

 Of course, you need to have [Docker](https://docs.docker.com/engine/installation/) installed on your system.